SEAT Ateca SUV - Engines, drive & performance

 You can change the character of the car using a switch on the centre console, which can alter the response from the accelerator pedal, the weight of the steering and the speed of the gearshifts, if you’ve chosen an automatic model.
 Unlike cars such as the Volkswagen Tiguan, there’s no adjustable suspension, even as an option.

-Besides the Cupra Ateca (reviewed separately), the FR model is the sportiest in the range.
-It comes with a more aggressive bodykit and stiffer suspension, and has been lowered by 15mm.
+Besides the Cupra Ateca (reviewed separately), the FR models are the sportiest in the range.
+FR and FR Sport versions come with a more aggressive bodykit and stiffer suspension, and have been lowered by 15mm.
 Ironically, the Ateca already handles very well thanks to inherent qualities like the stiffness of the car's body, so the tweaks made for the FR version don't really make a huge difference.
 If you really want a sporty Ateca, you'd be better off choosing the fast Cupra model because the FR isn't significantly better to drive than the cheaper SE Technology model.
+You’d buy the FR for its extra equipment and sportier looks, rather than for a vastly improved driving experience.

 SEAT Ateca diesel engines

-The cylinder deactivation technology that helps the Ateca 1.5-litre to return a claimed fuel economy of over 42.2mpg – and broadly similar running cost to the 1.0-litre engine – is barely perceptible: you never notice it even when half the engine is shut down and you’re only running on two cylinders.
+The cylinder deactivation technology that helps the Ateca 1.5-litre to post similar running costs to the 1.0-litre engine is barely perceptible: you never notice it even when half the engine is shut down and you’re only running on two cylinders.
 The system reacts very quickly and there’s no hesitation at all when you put your foot down.
 The final advantage of this engine is its low weight, which helps to make the front end of the car feel more nimble than the diesels around the corners.

 The smallest 1.0-litre three-cylinder engine is both quiet and smooth and provides greater performance than its compact size would suggest.
-SEAT tell us it'll power the Ateca from 0-62mph in 10.7 seconds, which, although not earth-shattering, may well be plenty for the average around-town motorist.
+SEAT tells us it'll power the Ateca from 0-62mph in 11.3 seconds, which, although not earth-shattering, may well be plenty for the average around-town motorist.